chriswallace/chriswallace.net/resume.md

       </div>
       <div class="description fade-in-element">
         <ul>
-          <li>Released and maintained a design system to improve efficiency in design and React/Next.js</li>
-          <li>Designed and tested new features for digital collectible withdrawal and physical+digital purchases</li>
+          <li>Designed features for a digital collectible marketplace</li>
-          <li>Led an overhaul of the Candy website and marketplace experience to better educate users and improve the overall user experience</li>
-          <li>Partnered with stakeholders to align technical goals with product vision, driving user-centered design and measurable outcomes</li>
-          <li>Created product prototypes in SvelteKit including an interactive comic book reader</li>
+          <li>Created product prototypes in Figma and with code</li>
+          <li>Created a design system and helped integrate it into Storybook</li>
+          <li>Collaborated cross-functionally to execute major organizational initiatives</li>
         </ul>
       </div>
     </div>